IngAmaury/EEG_UHB_LIBRARY/README.md

 ```

 > [!NOTE]
 > You should install it in a virtual environment to avoid conflicts with other system libraries.
-If you do not know the procedure to do it in a virtual environment go directly to the “Installation in a Python virtual environment” subsection of this “Install” section.
+If you do not know the procedure to do it in a virtual environment go back to the “Installation in a Python virtual environment” section.

 ### 🔨 Dependencies <a name="requirements"></a>